-Have you paid for advertising from sites like Facebook or Twitter and you want to gain insight into Return on Investment (ROI)?
+Have you paid for advertising from sites like Facebook or Twitter to gain insight into Return on Investment (ROI)?
 Want to know where people who accessed your Webex Events Registration page or Lead Retrieval exhibitor purchase form clicked from?
 Urchin Tracking Module (UTM) parameters can help!

 Want to get more granular insight into Registration page traffic and registrant behavior, including dropped registrations?
-Integrate third-party analytics tools like Google Analytics into Registration to gain insight into this information and fine-tune the registration process and your promotion strategies.
+Integrate third-party analytics tools like Google Analytics into Registration to glean this information and fine-tune the registration process and your promotion strategies.

 This article explains:

 How to add UTM parameters to your Lead Retrieval Purchase Form URL, Registration page URL, and Widgets